The following local rules apply to playing golf at the Flagstaff Hill Golf Club and are printed on the back of all score cards:

 Stones in bunkers are moveable obstructions (Rule 24-1 applies)

-The area to the left hand side of the 16th fairway, demarcated with white stakes with black tops, is classified "Environmentally Sensitive" and, as such, is OUT OF BOUNDS (OOB).
-Players are not permitted to stand in this OOB area and play a ball that is in bounds.
-Penalty under 33-8/43 - Decisions on the Rules of Golf, is 2 strokes in stroke play or loss of hole in match play.
+The area to the left hand side of the 16th fairway, demarcated with white stakes with black tops, is classified "Environmentally Sensitive" and is defined as OUT OF BOUNDS (OOB).
+The full details of this local rule, revised November 2017 and superseding the rule printed on the score card, is available. here

 OUT OF BOUNDS